dutinfo-projets4/documentation/source/index.html.md

 offset    | false    | Used for pagination

 ## Editing users

+> Returns

+> 200 - Request has worked

+> 403 - You are not an admin

 ### Explanation
 This allows you to edit a user's profile.